kjonski/how-to-bundle/README.md

 b$ vendor/bin/phpunit tests
 ```

-At any point of time from you can:
+At any point of time from now you can:
 ```console
 $ composer remove kjonski/how-to-bundle
 ```